rlalramengi/Ruth_protfolio/index.md

 **Project Objective:** Predicting Bike rental demand on basis of weather and seasonal factors in advance to take appropiate measures which finally will result in bike utilization.

-**Quantifiable result:** We could predict the Bike rental demand resulting in [**94%** accuracy](https://github.com/suvo-gh/Bike-Rental-Demand/blob/main/Bike_Rental_Demand.ipynb).
+**Quantifiable result:** We could predict the Bike rental demand resulting in [**56%** accuracy](https://github.com/rlalramengi/LinearRegressionProject1).

-- Used Random Forest Regressor to predict the number of bikes rented in the city of Seoul
+- Used linear regression to predict the number of bikes rented in the city of Seoul
 - The data had quite a few categorical variables which were encoded for use in the model
 - Encoded categorical variables to numeric using Sklearn due to the presence of many string columns
 - Cross Validation for validating the training data and model fit.